adryanYnfante/-FullStack-Back/README.md

 ### Autor
 [@Nirsch95](https://github.com/Nirsch95) - Andrés Castro :wolf:

-Everything is solved in the develop branch, new things were learned.
+Everything is solved in the main branch, new things were learned.